-Joint action can take place only when significant symbols or common definitions exist among interactants.
-In turn, common definitions can exist only when each interactant practices "taking into account of taking into account"^{21}--a form of self-interaction.
+Joint actions can take place only when significant symbols or common definitions exist among interactants.
+In turn, common definitions can exist only when each interactant practices "taking into account"^{21}--a form of self-interaction.
 This process will enable the interactants to grasp or assume properly the "standpoint of the other" and view "one's own standpoint in the eyes of the other."
+To grasp these two "standpoints" makes "common definitions" possible.
 SI proposes that a proper grasp of these two "standpoints" is possible only if interpretations or definitions are directed by interpretive instruments such as perspectives (i.e., "schemes of definition" and "generalized roles").
 The interactants have already obtained such perspectives from "groups of others."
 Additionally, from the SI perspective, only in the presence of common definitions can "the regularity, stability, and repetitiveness of joint action"^{22} be maintained.